ingo/ingo.github.io/_recipes/yakitori_chicken_with_ginger_garlic_and_soy_sauce.md

 time: 15 minutes
 title: Yakitori Chicken With Ginger, Garlic and Soy Sauce
 ---

+This recipe calls for marinating chicken thighs, gizzards and livers in a savory-sweet sauce of ginger, sake, mirin, soy sauce, garlic and a touch of brown sugar, grilling or broiling, then scattering with chopped scallions.
 Yakitori is a popular street food in Japan, and this recipe brings that authentic flavor right to your kitchen.
 Serve it alongside something fresh and green, like a cucumber salad, and a pile of rice.

 ### Ingredients